 Anal play and anal sex are huge topics of interest for many people, but it’s something that folks are reluctant to explore sometimes.
-I get countless asks every week regarding anal sex or anal play, so I’ve decided to construct a guide about everything “anal.”
+I get countless questions every week regarding anal sex or anal play, so I’ve decided to construct a guide about everything “anal.”

 Anal is awesome because it’s an option for almost everyone to explore.
 Unless there are colon or other digestive medical problems, anal sex is a perfectly safe thing to try, and these steps will help make the experience a great one!